Copyright: what you need to know

 • Keep a record of your prompts: Because this is an evolving area of law and ownership can be difficult to establish retrospectively, it is good practice to keep a record of the prompts you use.
 AI tools will have their own policies on this – check the guidance for whichever tool you are using.

-Input Risks: Protecting your IP and Library Licenses
+Input risks: protecting your IP and library licences

-• Licensing restrictions: Do not upload full-text articles or eBooks from the library into public AI tools.
-Most library licenses strictly prohibit this, and doing so may breach the University’s legal agreements with publishers.
+• Licensing restrictions: Do not upload full-text articles or eBooks from the library into AI tools where licence terms prohibit this.
+Most library licences strictly prohibit this, and doing so may breach the University’s legal agreements with publishers.

 • The training data risk: Many free AI tools use your inputs to train their models.
 Uploading unpublished research, draft chapters, or sensitive data could result in your intellectual property being absorbed into the AI’s training set, potentially jeopardising future patents or publication rights.
-Subscription and enterprise versions of Ai tools often include settings to prevent your inputs being used for training, but you will need to check the terms and conditions and ensure you have configured the tool correctly.
+Some institutional or enterprise tools (including those provided by the University) do not use your inputs for model training by default, but you should always check the terms of the specific tool you are using.

 • Kent-supported AI tools: The University provides access to tools such as ChatGPT Edu and Microsoft Copilot through institutional accounts.
-These services offer improved data protection compared to public versions, but they do not remove copyright or licensing restrictions.
-You must still not upload licensed library content, unpublished research intended for publication, or other sensitive material unless you are certain this is permitted.
+These services offer improved data protection compared to public versions, including not using your inputs to train models.
+However, they do not remove copyright or licensing restrictions.
+You must still not upload licensed library content, unpublished research intended for publication, or other sensitive material where licence terms or publication agreements restrict this.
 Always follow University guidance for the specific tool you are using.

 Practical guidance

-• Use Kent Supported Tools: Where appropriate, tools such as ChatGPT Edu or Microsoft Copilot via your Kent login offer better data privacy than free public versions, but standard copyright and licensing restrictions still apply.
+• Use Kent Supported Tools: Where appropriate, tools such as ChatGPT Edu or Microsoft Copilot via your Kent login, which provide stronger data protection compared to free public versions, but standard copyright and licensing restrictions still apply.

 • Declare AI use: In your research and assessments – check your School’s specific requirements and read the University of Kent AI and Academic Integrity guidance.